Friday, June 26, 2009

 - Watch for spikes in traffic from suspicious queries .
 It's always great to see the line on your pageviews chart head upward, but pay attention to commercial or adult queries that don't fit your site's content.
 In cases like this where a spammer has abused your site, that traffic will provide little if any benefit while introducing users to your site as "the place that redirected me to that virus."

 Have any other tips to share?
-Please feel free to comment below.
+Please you can comment below.
 If you have any questions, you can always ask in our Webmaster Help Forum.